-Multi-user system started - login on other terminals

-Acorn RISC iX Release 1.0
+Multi-user system started - login on other terminals Acorn RISC iX Release 1.0 login:

-login:

-Checking the date and time

-If, when you switch on your workstation, it has not been used for several days (eg when first delivered) you may get the warning message:

-Check and reset date

-This is a reminder to you to make sure that the date and time are correct.
-If they need correction, follow the instructions in the chapter entitled Initial configuration.
+Checking the date and time If, when you switch on your workstation, it has not been used for several days (eg when first delivered) you may get the warning message: Check and reset date This is a reminder to you to make sure that the date and time are correct.
+If they need correction, follow the instructions in the chapter entitled Initial configuration .

-Getting started

 Problems starting up?

-If the workstation does not appear to work, go through this checklist to see if you can identify the problem:

-- · Is the workstation plugged into the mains power socket? - Is the mains power socket turned on? - Is the monitor connected to the system unit properly? - Is the monitor power cable plugged in? - Is the workstation turned on?
-(Look for the power light). - Is the monitor turned on? - Is the monitor's brightness control correctly adjusted?
+If the workstation does not appear to work, go through this checklist to see if you can identify the problem: Is the workstation plugged into the mains power socket?
+Is the mains power socket turned on? • Is the monitor connected to the system unit properly?
+Is the monitor power cable plugged in? • Is the workstation turned on?
+(Look for the power light).
+Is the monitor turned on?
+Is the monitor's brightness control correctly adjusted?
 If you can't solve the problem, read the chapter entitled If something goes wrong.
 If you then still have difficulties, contact your supplier.

-Logging in for the first time

-Usernames

-RISC iX is a multi-user system.
+Logging in for the first time RISC iX is a multi-user system.
 Several people can use the same workstation, so in order to protect their own work from interference by others, users 'log in' with their own username and password before starting a work session.

-Users can log in with several usernames, some of which have already been set up.
-These are:

-- your own username

-- desktop

-- · root

-- guest (this is the username you will use to follow the rest of this chapter).

-Your own username

-If you have been given a personal username by your System Administrator, you should use this whenever you use the system for a work session.
+Usernames Users can log in with several usernames, some of which have already been set up.
+These are: • your own username • desktop • root • guest (this is the username you will use to follow the rest of this chapter).
+Your own username If you have been given a personal username by your System Administrator, Tour own usemanie you should use this whenever you use the system for a work session.
 See Creating usernames and passwords later in this chapter for information on how to set up your own username.
+If you already have your own username, and don't want to follow the login: steve .J

-If you already have your own username, and don't want to follow the examples in this section, follow this procedure to log in with your own username:

-your own username (cont.)
+If you already have your own username, and don't want to follow the examples in this section, follow this procedure to log in with your own username: your own username (cont.)